emilycolon/JavaScript-Hangman/README.md

 7th step: added JS to capture entered letter
-8th step: added JS to push entered letter to guessed letters 9th step: created divs for the parts of the man - started code to check for correct/incorrect guesses
+8th step: added JS to push entered letter to guessed letters 9th step: created divs for the parts of the man - started code to check for correct/incorrect guesses 10th step: created function to create a div for each char of the word 11th step: added styling to create "underlines" on each letter of the word